Rahul Gandhi: Formative years

-Gandhi and his sister, Priyanka, managed their mother's campaign for re-election to Raebareilly in 2006, which was won with a margin of over 400,000 votes.
+Gandhi and his sister, Priyanka, managed their mother's campaign for re-election to Rae Bareli in 2006, which was won with a margin of over 400,000 votes.
 He was a prominent figure in the Congress campaign for the 2007 Uttar Pradesh Legislative Assembly election; Congress did not perform well in those elections, winning 22 seats of the 403 seats with 8.53 per cent of the vote.
 On 24 September 2007, Gandhi was appointed as the general secretary of the All India Congress Committee, the governing body of the Congress party, as part of a reshuffle of the party secretariat.
 In the same reshuffle, he was also given charge of the Indian Youth Congress and the National Students Union of India.

 For the 2009 Indian general election, Gandhi campaigned across India covering 22 states and 107 constituencies.
 His campaigning included addressing public rallies and meetings, interacting with voters, and highlighting the party's vision and agenda for the country.
 He specifically focused on issues such as rural development, education, employment, and women's empowerment.
 Gandhi, also emphasised the importance of youth participation in politics and urged them to be more involved in shaping the country's future.
 The nationwide elections defied the predictions made by pre-poll predictions and exit polls and gave a clear mandate to the incumbent, Congress-led United Progressive Alliance (UPA) government.
 The 2009 general elections were a success for the INC, which won 206 seats.
 While the Congress did not win a majority in the election, they emerged as the largest party and formed a coalition government with the support of other parties.
 Gandhi retained his Amethi seat by defeating his nearest rival by a margin of over 370,000 votes.
 Gandhi was credited with the Congress revival in Uttar Pradesh where they won 21 out of the total 80 Lok Sabha seats.